ChrisOrgan/ChrisOrgan.github.io/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/Graphical_Abstract.png){: style="width: 200px; float: right; border: 10px"}

 Our overarching research goal is to understand how the genotype and phenotype coevolve across major evolutionary transformations during the history of life.
 This is a central problem in macroevolutionary theory: the large-scale patterns and processes of evolution.
-I tackle this work with a wide range of data, from genomic sequencing and histology to physiology and the fossil record.
-I create and apply bioinformatic and data science models to marry these multidisciplinary data under the principle of consilience.
+We tackle this work with a wide range of data, from genomic sequencing and histology to physiology and the fossil record.
+Our team creates and applies bioinformatic and data science models to marry these multidisciplinary data under the principle of consilience.

 ### PyPhy & Comparative Methods